Readiness is TritonWear's load monitoring tool, based on years of established sports science.

 TritonWear's models are built on the concept, well established in sports science, of ACWR (Acute to Chronic Workload Ratio).

 In a nutshell, ACWR is a stress score for training balance based on the fitness and fatigue model.
-It looks at both weekly and monthly load to determine if the athlete's weekly load remains within their typical training load range, based on their overall monthly load.
+It looks at weekly and monthly loads to determine if the athlete's weekly load remains within their typical training load range, based on their overall monthly load.

-The key is to remain between 0.8 to 1.5.
-Load changes that are too big or frequent affect how resilient your body is to injury and illness.
-When you achieve this optimal training load, it means the athlete is consistently training at an intensity that is at least 80% and no more than 150% of what their body is typically used to.
+The key is to remain between 0.8 to 1.3.
+Load changes that are too big or frequent affect how resilient your body is.
+When you achieve this optimal training load, it means the athlete is consistently training at an intensity that is at least 80% and no more than 130% of what their body is typically used to.

-ACWR takes some time to calculate properly, so you will first see Readiness scores based solely on distance.
-After a week, you will see a more accurate score will result from incorporating both ACWR and workout ratings.
+ACWR takes some time to calculate properly, so at first Readiness scores are based solely on distance.
+After a week, more accurate score will result from incorporating both ACWR and workout ratings.
 Finally, 28 days after activity begins on TritonWear (or begins again in the event of a training break), the full ACWR profile is complete and Readiness is ready for use.